Tuesday, July 28, 2009

 Full Moon Sandwich

-3 olive oil Tortillas from Trader Joe's
+3 olive oil tortillas from Trader Joe's

 3 slices of smoked turkey breast, shredded